 Bio

 Harita Patel is a Colorado-based visual artist who unpacks narratives of transformation and resilience.
-Her work incorporates multiple methods ranging from painting and printmaking to textile embroidery, Patel often utilizes the uncertainty of mixed media and unfamiliar materials to express the role of adversity in growth and transformation.
+Her work incorporates multiple methods ranging from painting and printmaking to textile embroidery.
+Patel often uses the inherent uncertainty of mixed media and unfamiliar materials to explore the role of adversity in growth and transformation.

-By 2017, Patel adopted a regular studio practice, and in 2022, she established Devi Art Studio, launching her professional art career.
-In 2023, Patel held her first solo exhibition, “Let Me Find The Words” at Red Delicious Press in Aurora, Colorado.
-She is currently a member of Edge Gallery in Lakewood, Colorado, and regularly presents new work through individual and group exhibitions.
-In 2024, Patel’s work was included in a curated exhibit of emerging BIPOC artists at Atlantic Gallery in New York.
+In 2017, Patel adopted a regular studio practice, and in 2022, she established Devi Art Studio, launching her professional art career.
+In 2023, Patel held her first solo exhibition, “Let Me Find The Words,” at Red Delicious Press in Aurora, Colorado.
+She is a member of Edge Gallery in Lakewood, Colorado, and regularly presents new work through individual and group exhibitions.

 We are mirrors of our art.
 Often what we believe are our flaws, may be what others find beautiful about us.
 When we are faced with the imperfection that is human-perfection, what can we do to help us cultivate compassion for our own existence?